This list of backpacking essentials includes all the items that should never be missing in your backpack.

 - Light yet sturdy

-- Padded at the shoulders and hip bands
+- Has padded shoulders and hip bands

 - With plenty of pockets to keep things separate and easy to reach